 The purpose of a PAR

-A well-designed and conducted PAR dials the commander and safety officer in on every crew’s size, the crew’s location and the crew’s progress (or lack of progress).
-Arguably, however, there may be an opportunity to make an incremental improvement in how PARs are conducted that will improve command and safety situational awareness.
+A well-designed and conducted PAR dials the commander and safety officer in on every crew’s size, every crew’s location, and every crew’s progress (or lack of progress).
+Arguably, however, there may be an opportunity to make an incremental improvement in how PARs are conducted that will enhance command and safety situational awareness.

 Summertime can bring excessive heat and humidity to many regions.
 Wintertime can bring excessive cold and icy conditions to many regions.
-When weather is severe, first response personnel can be especially vulnerable to heat or cold-related medical emergencies
+When weather is severe, first response personnel can be especially vulnerable to temperature-induced medical emergencies

 As crews focus intently on their work, they may not realize how they are being impacted by excessive heat or cold.